Fun Vineyards on Seneca and Keuka Lake, NY…

 The lesson I learned during our Finger Lakes vineyard tour was that vineyards are only slightly about wine.
 Rather, vineyards are also about beauty, nature, and reveling in the fruits of the earth!
 I want more vineyard wandering in my life in the years to come.

 So what about you?
 Have you checked out any good vineyards in the Finger Lakes region of New York, or anywhere else in this world?
 Do Wagner Vineyards and Dr. Frank’s appeal?
 Do share!

 More Things to Do in the Finger Lakes, NY

 Want more Finger Lakes, NY fun?
 Click for photo-filled articles on Finger Lakes Food (yum!), Watkins Glen State Park (my new favorite nature spot), the Corning Museum of Glass (unbelievable exhibits), and Make Your Own Glass (molten glass in the hands of amateurs like me)!

 Enjoy this article?
 Trip planning?
-Click here for Finger Lakes hotel deals, and here for beautiful Finger Lakes vacation rentals.
+Use the affiliate links here for Finger Lakes hotel deals, and here for beautiful Finger Lakes vacation rentals.
 These affiliates provide a small commission at no extra cost to you, so thanks in advance, and happy travels!